13 Event Planning Tips — The Do’s and Don’ts Straight from the Pros

 Tip #6: Do build an agenda — even if the event doesn’t necessarily call for one

-Mona shared that although many company holiday parties and celebratory events may not have a set agenda, establishing an event schedule is still very much vital.
+Mona shared that although many company holiday parties and celebratory events may not have a set agenda, establishing an event schedule is vital.
 Questions to keep in mind: When do the vendors arrive?
 Who is the point of contact (POC)?
-When does the food need to be ready by?
+When does the food need to be ready?
 At what point should the live band make room for the DJ?
 And if your event has a lot of moving pieces, you may even want to go as far as creating a minute-by-minute schedule for set-ups, arrivals, and everything in between.

 Tip #7: Do create a confirmation checklist